 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA is a retirement plan that enables self-employed individuals to contribute a percentage of their net earnings.
-Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) already contributed.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
-It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
-A SEP IRA works well for companies with cycles of high revenue and low revenue.
-In contrast to some alternatives, SEP IRAs lack expensive setup or ongoing fees.
+Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that permits those who are self-employed to save a percentage of their net business profits.
+Contributions must come from an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions beyond the 25% you (the employer) have designated.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+You have the flexibility to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+This type of plan works well for businesses that experience periods of inconsistent earnings.
+Unlike other plans, SEP IRAs are free of expensive setup or ongoing fees.

 For self-employed individuals, the amount eligible to be contributed is based on a special calculation.